|

 White Cliffs of Dover

-At the lighthouse, you can stop for a bite to eat at Mrs. Knott’s Tea Room, where you’ll find delicious homemade soups, cakes, and scones.
+Stop at Mrs. Knott’s Tea Room at the lighthouse, for delicious homemade soups, cakes, and scones.
 Alternatively, pack a picnic to enjoy atop the cliffs.

 Contributed by Sophie from We Dream of Travel